 Simply put, a data governance framework should outline the steps an organization needs to take to ensure that its data remains accessible, trustworthy, secure, compliant, and confidential.

 Why Are Data Governance Frameworks Important?

 The more data and users that an organization has, the more variation there will be regarding how, when, and why data is accessed.
 Having an effective data governance framework is essential because it allows organizations to manage all of these variables while remaining compliant with strict regulations such as GDPR and HIPAA.
-Ultimately, Preventive controls proactively define who can access what data, at what time, and for what purpose.
-Implementing dynamic access controls helps prevent unauthorized access and use before they can happen.
+Ultimately, data governance and compliance operate hand-in-hand, mutually reinforcing one another.

 Finally, it’s important to determine how the effectiveness of a data governance framework will be monitored and reviewed.
 This includes periodically revisiting and updating the framework as necessary to accommodate new use cases, regulatory requirements, and user needs.